wdavidw/phyla/hadoop/core/configure.coffee.md

       # Validate rack
       if options.topology.some( (node) -> node.rack )
         for node in options.topology
-          throw Error "Required Option: rack required in node #{node.id} because at least one rack is defined"
+          throw Error "Required Option: rack required in node #{node.id} because at least one rack is defined" unless node.rack

 Configuration for HTTP